simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 Common options
 --------------

-The following options are common between both the SAML 2.0 protocol and Shibboleth 1.3 protocol:
+The following options can be set:

 `attributes`
 :   This should indicate which attributes an SP should receive.
 It is